+There are three main categories of anatomy.
+The sex organ is involved in orgasm and the internal genital organs in reproduction.
+The erogenous zones relate to sensual pleasuring and may include any part of the body.
 Male and female erogenous zones are similar in anatomical terms.
 They include the labia or the length of the penis, either side of the labia or the testicles, the entrance to the vagina or the base of the penis, the perineum and the anus.
 For a man there is also the prostate gland beside the rectum.
 Both sexes can enjoy being stroked or kissed on the mouth, nipples, ear lobes, neck, back and feet with varying pleasure depending on the person.

 A woman does not experience the arousal that motivates men to stimulate a lover’s body.
 Women have to consciously decide to engage in proactive pleasuring.
-A woman should read erotic literature and watch porn movies to understand the male turn-ons that women can provide.
-She may not be comfortable with providing some of the more explicit and exaggerated responses of the porn actresses.
+Many women never even consider offering a lover explicit sexual pleasuring.
+Others may be aware that other women do this but they cannot bring themselves to offer.
+A woman needs a good relationship and a sense of fun to be motivated to pleasure a man.
+If a woman enjoys reading erotic literature or watching the occasional porn movie, she may understand the male turn-ons that sexually experienced women can provide.
+She may not be comfortable with providing some of the more exaggerated responses of the porn actresses.
 She should select behaviours that she feels fit with her personality and the relationship.
-She can use how she dresses to be provocative, she can seduce with her eyes, use a finger in her mouth, pout, undress slowly and teasingly, make verbal invitations and suggestions.
+She can use how she dresses to be provocative, undress teasingly and make verbal invitations or suggestions.